-- Unshakable conviction in the value of your library - "My library is important and deserving of support!" - Belief that people are willing to give - "There are people in my community very willing to support my library!" - Belief that, even in bad times, wealth exists in your community - "We can successfully move our library ahead!" - Willingness to step outside your comfort zone - "We can do it!"
+- Unshakable conviction in the value of your library "My library is important and described of support!" - "My library is important and deserving of support!" - Belief that people are willing to give - "There are people in my community very willing to support my library!" - Belief that, even in bad times, wealth exists in your community - "We can successfully move our library ahead!" - · Willingness to step outside your comfort zone - "We can do it!"